 Why we need to curb the wildlife trade

-A coalition of Canadian and international animal protection organizations, academics, conservationists and zoonotic disease experts are calling on the Canadian government to bring this issue to the G20 and take action nationally.
+In 2020, a coalition of Canadian and international animal protection organizations, academics, conservationists and zoonotic disease experts called on the Canadian government to bring this issue to the G20 and take action nationally.

-- Committing at the G20 to end the international trade in wild animals and wild animal products that could contribute to the spread of zoonotic diseases.
+We are asking the Canadian government to not only bring this issue to international platforms but also to curb the import and domestic trade in wild animals and wild animal products that could contribute to the spread of zoonotic disease in Canada by:

 Canadian attitudes on the global and domestic wildlife trade